|

 These key codes,

-although they don’t exist in VBA, are supported here too:
+although they don’t exist in VBA, are also supported here:

 Key